andersmurphy/andersmurphy-blog/resources/posts/2025-12-02-100000-tps-over-a-billion-rows-the-unreasonable-effectiveness-of-sqlite.md

 **Further Reading:**

-If you want to learn more about Amdahl's law, power laws and how they interact with network databases I highly recommend listening to [this interview Joran Greef](https://www.youtube.com/watch?v=9oyhNDv882U) and watching his talk
+If you want to learn more about Amdahl's law, power laws and how they interact with network databases I highly recommend listening to [this interview with Joran Greef](https://www.youtube.com/watch?v=9oyhNDv882U) and watching his talk
 [1000x: The Power of an Interface for Performance by Joran Dirk Greef](https://www.youtube.com/watch?v=yKgfk8lTQuE).

 If you want to read about how much further you can scale SQLite checkout [Scaling SQLite to 4M QPS on a single server (EC2 vs Bare Metal)](https://use.expensify.com/blog/scaling-sqlite-to-4m-qps-on-a-single-server).

-If you're thinking of running SQLite in production and wondering how create streaming replicas, backups and projections checkout [litestream](https://litestream.io).
+If you're thinking of running SQLite in production and wondering how to create streaming replicas, backups and projections checkout [litestream](https://litestream.io).

 If you still don't think a single machine can handle your workload it's worth reading [Scalability!
 But at what COST?](https://www.usenix.org/system/files/conference/hotos15/hotos15-paper-mcsherry.pdf).